 Although birds can be found everywhere in Cyprus, important species gather in larger numbers in some areas of great importance.
-Such areas are the 34 Important Bird Areas (IBAs) identified by BirdLife Cyprus and recognized by BirdLife International.
+Such areas are the 34 Important Bird and Biodiversity Areas (IBAs) identified by BirdLife Cyprus and recognized by BirdLife International.
 IBAs are priority sites for bird conservation based on internationally agreed and standardised criteria.

 BirdLife has been very successful in ensuring that IBAs in the EU are recognized as the ‘blueprint’ for the designation of Special Protection Areas (SPAs) under the Birds Directive, forming part of the Natura 2000 network: the largest network of protected areas in the world.